twilio-professional-services/flex-preview-dialer/README.md

         ]
     ```

-  **Note**: when deploying this plugin, you need to send these variables through the UI Configuration API as following.
-If you need more information about it, please refer to this [documentation](https://www.twilio.com/docs/flex/ui-configuration-customization):
+  **Note**: When deploying this plugin, you need to send these variables through the Configuration API as follows:

   ```
   curl https://flex-api.twilio.com/v1/Configuration -X POST -u ACxx:auth_token \